Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: The TempPNet Approach

-In Equation \ref{eq:infer_t0_a}, $\oplus$ is the concatenation operator, $\Phi(.)$ is the time encoding function defined by Equation \ref{eq:time_encoding} but parameterized separately, GRU is a Gated Recurrent Unit layer \citep{cho_properties_2014} used to capture the temporal information in the symptom progression matrix augmented by time features, and lastly $h_i^{\mathbb{T}} \in R^{n_e}$ is the hidden state of the GRU layer at step $i$.
+Lastly, we complete the definition of $s_k^{\mathbb{T}}$ by specifying the inference procedure of $t_0^{(k)}$.
+Because $t_0^{(k)}$ is used to generate the symptom progression matrix $S$, given $S$, we should be able to inversely infer $t_0^{(k)}$.
+Based on this intuition, we introduce an inference network, that takes $S$ and the observation timepoints $\langle t_1, t_2, \dots, t_{N} \rangle$ as input, and outputs $t_0^{(k)}$ as a negative scalar.
+Specifically, the inference network is defined in Equation \ref{eq:infer_t0}. $\oplus$ is the concatenation operator, $\Phi(.)$ is the time encoding function defined by Equation \ref{eq:time_encoding} but parameterized separately, GRU is a Gated Recurrent Unit layer \citep{cho_properties_2014} used to capture the temporal information in the symptom progression matrix augmented by time features, and lastly $h_i^{\mathbb{T}} \in R^{n_e}$ is the hidden state of the GRU layer at step $i$.
 In Equation \ref{eq:infer_t0_b}, $h_N^{\mathbb{T}}$ is the last hidden state of the GRU layer, which serves as a feature vector summarizing the information contained in $S$ and $\langle t_1, t_2, \dots, t_{N} \rangle$, $w_{k} \in R^{n_e}$ is a learnable parameter specific to trend prototype $k$, and $n_w>0$ is a hyperparameter.
 Equation \ref{eq:infer_t0} enforces that $-n_w < t_0^{(k)} < 0$.
 We impose this constraint to make the learned trend prototype easier to interpret.
-Consider the case where the observation window is 2 weeks, which means that the time difference between the first and the last walking test is at most 2 weeks.
-If we set $n_w=1$ (time is measured in weeks), then $t_0^{(k)}$ is at most 1 week before the first walking test, which implies that the symptom severities detected from the last walking test will be compared to $\mathcal{G}^{(k)}(3)$ in the most extreme scenario.
-Consequently, we only need to inspect the segment of $\mathcal{G}^{k}(t)$ defined on the interval $t \in [0, 3]$, since only this segment has been compared to some real data.
+Consider the case where the observation window is 1 week, which means that the time difference between the first and the last walking segments is at most 1 week.
+If we set $n_w=1$ (time is measured in weeks), then $t_0^{(k)}$ is at most 1 week before the first walking segment, which implies that the symptom severities detected from the last walking segment will be compared to $\mathcal{G}^{(k)}(2)$ in the most extreme scenario.
+Consequently, we only need to inspect the segment of $\mathcal{G}^{k}(t)$ defined on the interval $t \in [0, 2]$, since only this segment has been compared to some real data.
 In this sense, $n_w$ reflects our belief on which segment of $\mathcal{G}^{k}(t)$ can be learned from data with reasonable qualities.
-For example, it should be hard to believe that we could learn a high-quality trend prototype spanning 7 weeks from an observation window lasting only 2 weeks.